ether-camp/public/reputation.md

 It easily can be seen that even if user posts good content and receives upvotes every day his overall karma gain will be low when his rank is low.
 It's always more reasonable to develop user's main account instead of sybils after he overcome the first stage, the newcomer status.

 ![Karma growing curve](http://i.imgur.com/SrT3jAv.png)

+## Known attacks

+There is a number of known attacks on reputational systems.
+For example, every user easily can change his displayable identity, create a number of sybils or give feedback not honestly.

+### Whitewashing attack
+*Whitewashing* - An entity may acquire a new user and start over with the new reputation list.

+#### Preventing whitewashing

+### Sybils attack
+Every user can create additional entities or hire some users who are not interested in platform development and creating quality content.

+#### Rebuffing sybils

+### Dishonest feedback
+Every user can post content and receive additional karma for it.
+Also, he has voting power which can be spread over the posts of other users, because he cannot vote for himself.
+If there is no reward for honest upvoting good content his dominant strategy will be slowly upvoting sybils.
+Considering a constraint of minimum 2 upvotes for some post to get karma, maleficent *voter* can create another *voter* as sybil or unite with someone to start more sybils growing.

+        Karma
+Voter 1 100
+Voter 2 100

+        Day 1 ...
+Day 13
+Sybil 1 8         104
+Sybil 2 8         104

+So, on the 13th day there will be a number of sybils even though there was no karma growth of maleficient users and they were only 2 of them.

 ### Initial karma distribution and project reviews